 Warning: This recipe may cause you to lock yourself in the closet with a very large spoon.
 It is totally possible you could eat the entire pan of pudding if you do not take precautions.

-Preheat oven to 350°F. In a large saucepan, combine 1/3 cup sugar, cornstarch and salt; stir until blended.
-Mix in milk.
-Cook over medium heat, stirring constantly until thickened and boiling.
+Preheat oven to 350°F. In a large saucepan, combine 1/3 cup sugar, cornstarch and salt and stir until blended.
+Mix in milk and cook over medium heat, stirring constantly until thickened and boiling.
 Boil 1 minute, then remove from heat.

 In a small bowl, whisk egg yolks, then whisk in about 1/2 cup of hot custard until blended.
 Pour yolk mixture back into saucepan of custard; cook over medium heat, stirring, 2 minutes.
 Stir in butter and vanilla until blended.

 Place vanilla wafers on bottom of a shallow 2-quart casserole dish.
 Top with layers of banana slices and custard.
 Repeat layering, ending with custard.

 In a large mixing bowl, beat egg whites and 1/4 cup sugar at low speed until frothy.
 Add cream of tartar; increase speed to medium and gradually beat in remaining sugar.
 Beat until egg whites hold stiff peaks.